USDA-SCINet/scinet-site/sn_collections/_guides/data/transfer/local.md

 ## Open OnDemand
+The Open OnDemand interface includes a file manager that allows you to upload and download files between a SCINet cluster and your local computer via your web browser.
+To upload or download files using the Open OnDemand file manager:
+1. Click the "Files" dropdown menu from the top navigation bar.
+1. Click one of the listed directory shortcuts that appear below to start your navigation to the location on the cluster in which you want to start a file transfer.
+1. Use the file browser to navigate to the subdirectory to or from which to transfer files.
+1. Click either the "Upload" or "Download" buttons in the top right corner of the file browser to open a pop-up window to complete your upload or download.
+  * Uploads support either dragging and dropping files or folders on the pop-up window or browsing your local file system.
+  * Downloads will initiate a download via your web browser to your browser's default download location.

+To read more about accessing Open OnDemand and its other features, see the [Open OnDemand Interface guide](/guides/use/open-ondemand).

+**Please note:** Using Open OnDemand for file transfer is only for transfers between your local computer and Ceres or Atlas.
+Transfers to and from Juno are not supported as Open OnDemand software is intended for compute clusters and is not available on Juno.

 ## Globus Connect Personal

-To transfer files to or from your local computer, you can use Globus Connect Personal (GCP).
+To transfer files between your local computer and either Ceres, Atlas, or Juno, you can use Globus Connect Personal (GCP).
 For more information on using Globus and GCP, see [the Globus guide](/guides/data/transfer/globus#globus-connect-personal).